Anyone, 6 months of age and older, is eligible to receive the COVID-19 vaccine. Find your nearest vaccination location at

-If you are the caregiver of a child who is in the care of DCFS and you are the child's proposed private guardian, you will likely be receiving a subsidy from the department after the guardianship order is entered.
-If you wish to, you may choose and hire an attorney to review your subsidy agreement.
-This must occur prior to the court date when the guardianship order will be entered.
+If you are the caregiver of a child who is in the care of DCFS and you are the child's proposed adoptive parent or private guardian, you will likely be receiving a subsidy from the department after the adoption or guardianship is finalized.
+Subsidies usually consist of a medical card for the child, a monthly stipend and payment of one-time-only legal fees and court costs.

 For more information regarding the Adoption Attorney Panel, contact: